State's cases rise 10,577; deaths ebb to 71 as total toll including nonresidents passes 20,000

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 295,450, a rise of a world-record 3,309 Friday, surrpsing the mark of 3,124 Wednesday, according to Johns Hopkins.
-Nineteen states reported at least 50 more deaths.
+29, the national toll has risen to 297,789, a rise of 2,339, one day after a world-record 3,309, according to Johns Hopkins.
+Fifteen states reported at least 50 more deaths.

 Cases